zenml-io/zenml/docs/book/benefits/ensuring-ml-reproducibility.md

 git repository can re-run all parts of that pipeline by using Git history.

 ### Configuration
-ZenML already natively [seperates configuration from code in its design]().
+ZenML already natively [separates configuration from code in its design]().
 That means that every step in a pipeline has its parameters tracked and stored in the [declarative config file](../pipelines/what-is-a-pipeline.md) and also the [metadata store](../repository/metadata-store.md).
 Therefore, pulling a pipeline and running it in another environment not only ensures that the code will be the same, but also the configuration.